sarobinson2011/smart_contract_lottery/README.md

 2. An admin will choose when the lottery is over
 3. The lottery will select a random winner
 4. Use Chainlink VRF feed to provide randomness
+5. Issue with calling endLottery() in the integration test